fatcatdog/fatcatdog.github.io/my-app/src/blogRepo/javascriptAndTheBrowser/index.md

 <img height="300" src="../javascriptAndTheBrowser/websiteInAction.png" alt="Looks like our JavaScript is working">

+The only changes we would need to make in this project to deploy it online, would be to change the file/path location from our local computer environment.

 Thats is for now, thanks for reading.
 Feel free to contact me at [@fatcatdog2](https://twitter.com/fatcatdog2) with any comments, pointers, or suggestions for different content.